NaturalHistoryMuseum/ckanpackager/README.md

 PORT = 8765

 # Secret key.
 This ensures only approved applications can use this.
 YOU MUST CHANGE THIS VALUE TO YOUR OWN SECRET!
+# Note that this is only as secure as your communication chanel.
+If security is an issue, ensure all traffic
+# goes over HTTPS.
 SECRET = '8ba6d280d4ce9a416e9b604f3f0ebb'

 # Number of workers.
 Each worker processes one job at a time.